ZE3kr/ZE3kr/README.md

 ### Hi there, I'm James Guo! 👋

 I'm a programming enthusiast and a competent “hacker” with a focus on front-end development.
-My journey in tech has led me through exciting experiences from building TikTok's life services at ByteDance to developing the official IDE for WeChat mini-app developers at Tencent.
-I'm currently advancing my skills at Duke University, aiming to complete my Master's by May 2025.
+I have built a crucial IDE for WeChat mini-app developers at Tencent and maintained the life services platform at ByteDance's TikTok.
+Currently, I am at Duke University, where I aim to earn my Master's by December 2024.

 **What I'm passionate about:**
 - **Front-End Development:** Proficient in JavaScript, TypeScript, and React.
 I love crafting elegant interfaces and user experiences.